prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Timeout after which Prometheus considers the scrape to be failed.</p>
+<p>scrapeTimeout defines the timeout after which Prometheus considers the scrape to be failed.</p>
 <p>If empty, Prometheus uses the global scrape timeout unless it is less
 than the target&rsquo;s scrape interval value in which the latter is used.
 The value cannot be greater than the scrape interval otherwise the operator will reject the resource.</p>